 Looking back over 2017: The Lyminge Oktoberfest and Lyminge Fireworks Display in autumn 2017 were both really successful events; providing lots of fun and entertainment for the public and raising a significant amount (over £2500) to go towards improvements to the Hall.
 We are already planning and booking next years events and look forward to enjoying and supporting some of the other wonderful community events happening this November.

 Thank you to all members of the Parish who came along the Hall in June to support the AGM.
 A big thank you to all our Trustees, user group representatives and supporters over the past year.
 Happily we are welcomed a potential new trustee Lyubka Atanasova onto our fundrasing team and Sort Mat Bowls have appointed a new representative Jill Backwell.
 We also owe thanks to David Tulett for all his help with our maintenance and health and safety inspections over the last six months.

-The Trustees of Lyminge Village Hall are: Owen Standen (Chairperson), Jane Michotte (Vice-Chair), Kate Kellett (acting treasurer), Tina Goldup (Fundraising), Vicky Haley (Fundraising and minute secretary) and Sandra Luck who has taken over as Preschool representative trustee.
+The Trustees of Lyminge Village Hall currently are: Owen Standen (Chairperson), Jane Michotte (Vice-Chair), Kate Kellett (Treasurer), Tina Goldup (Fundraising), Vicky Haley (Fundraising and minute secretary) and Sandra Luck who has taken over as Preschool representative trustee.
 As we have currently only filled six of the nine available trustee roles we do have potential to co-opt additional committee members.
 If anyone wishes to support the management of the village hall please do email email@example.com

 Your elected trustees wish to ensure the widest possible communication of all activities at the Village Hall through our website, facebook page and the Lyminge newsletter.
 We would welcome all Parish members to join and contribute to any of the sub committee's invovled in running the Hall.
 In particular we are looking for people to help with our fundraising and maintainance subcommittees.
 If you feel you can help in any way please contact us through the booking line, email or via a message on our facebook page.